Boerenbond

 The Boerenbond (/nl/; Bauernbund /de/; lit.
 'Farmers' League') is a professional association of farmers active in the Flemish and German-speaking communities of Belgium.
-Founded in 1890 and based in Leuven, the Boerenbond is an organisation promotes the interests of farmers working within its regions of activity and has historically been closely associated with Catholic political parties.
+Founded in 1890 and based in Leuven, the Boerenbond as an organisation promotes the interests of farmers working within its regions of activity and has historically been closely associated with Catholic political parties.

 In the 1920s, it had 100,000 members divided into 1,050 guilds, and it was "intimately connected with the Catholic church".
 In politics, it was "an important part of the strong Catholic party".

 The organisation is politically right-wing and has historically been influential within national Christian Democratic politics.
 Today it has particular prominence within the Christen-Democratisch en Vlaams (CD&V) and Christlich Soziale Partei (CSP) parties.

 The Boerenbond competes with the rival Algemeen Boerensyndicaat (ABS) organisation.